-Does Alternative to Meds Center Treat SSRI Addiction?
+How Does Alternative to Meds Center Treat SSRI Addiction and Dependence?

 What Causes Depression?

-There are many known causes of depressive symptoms, and there are treatments for these root causes without prescription drugs.
+There are many known causes of depressive symptoms, and there are treatments for these root causes without resorting to prescription drugs.
+In fact, the Australian Prescriber Journal cautioned in 2021 that many people who visit their doctor for depressive symptoms do not require drugs at all.12

-Find Out More About the Alternative to Meds Program for SSRI Addiction Treatment
+Find Out More About the Alternative to Meds Program for SSRI Addiction & Dependence Recovery

 Originally Published by Diane Ridaeus Published Nov 4, 2019